Cart0

 • Step 3

-Prepare the beef filling: Pour 3 tablespoons vegetable oil into a large skillet and heat over medium heat.
-Add the red onion and saute until translucent, 5-7 minutes.
-Add one clove of chopped garlic and continue to cook over medium-low heat for 4 minutes.
-Add the beef, 1 teaspoon salt, and ⅛ teaspoon pepper to the skillet.
-Add ¼ teaspoon of aji, if using.
-Continue cooking, stirring often, for another 5 minutes until the beef is cooked through.
+Pour 3 tablespoons vegetable oil into a large skillet and heat over medium heat.
+Add the red onion and saute until translucent, about 5-7 minutes.
+Add half of the chopped garlic and continue to cook over medium-low heat for 4 minutes, stirring occasionally.
+Add the beef, 1 teaspoon of salt, and ⅛ teaspoon pepper.
+Continue cooking, stirring often, until the beef is cooked through, about 5 minutes.
 Set aside to cool.

 • Step 4

-Prepare the corn mixture: Add the butter or non-dairy butter (reserving 1 ½ tablespoons) into a deep skillet.
-Heat over medium and add in the yellow onion.
-Saute the onion and add 1 teaspoon of salt and 1 teaspoon aji, if using.
+To a separate deep skillet over medium heat, add the butter or non-dairy butter (reserving 1½ tablespoons).
+Add the onion and 1 teaspoon of salt and stir to combine.
 Pour the blended corn into the skillet and add the half-and-half or non-dairy creamer.
 (If using American corn, start by pouring in just ½ cup of liquid at a time, stopping when the mixture becomes creamy and thick.)
 Cook for 4 minutes on a low heat, then set aside.

 • Step 5

-Assemble the casserole: Grease a 12x8 inch baking dish.
+Grease a 12x8-inch baking dish.
 Pour half of the corn mixture evenly into the dish.
-Spread the entirety of the beef filling atop the mixture, and then cover it with the rest of the corn mixture.
+Spread the the beef filling atop the corn mixture, and then cover the beef with the rest of the corn mixture.

 • Step 6

-Slice the remaining butter or non-dairy butter and scatter over the casserole.
-Bake for 1 hour-1 hour 30 minutes, until the top has become golden brown.
+Slice the remaining butter or non-dairy butter into small pieces and scatter over the casserole.
+Bake until the top has become golden brown, about 1-1½ hours.

 • Step 7